Sage-Bionetworks/Genie/CONTRIBUTING.md

 ### Testing

+#### Running test pipeline

+Make sure to run each of the [pipeline steps here](README.md#developing-locally) on the test pipeline and verify that your pipeline runs as expected.
+This is __not__ automatically run by Github Actions and have to be manually run.

 #### Running tests

 This package uses [`pytest`](https://pytest.org/en/latest/) to run tests.
 The test code is located in the [tests](./tests) subdirectory.